WICG/shape-detection-api/README.md

 # Shape Detection API Specification _:stars:_:movie_camera:

-This is the repository for `shape-detection-api`, an experimental API for detecting Shapes (e.g. Faces and other Objects) in live or still images on the Web by **using accelerated hardware**.
+This is the repository for `shape-detection-api`, an experimental API for detecting Shapes (e.g. Faces, Barcodes, Text) in live or still images on the Web by **using accelerated hardware/OS resources**.

 You're welcome to contribute!
 Let's make the Web rock our socks off!

 ## [Introduction](https://wicg.github.io/shape-detection-api/#introduction) :blue_book:

-Photos and images constitute the largest chunk of the Web, and many include recognisable features, such as human faces or QR codes.
+Photos and images constitute the largest chunk of the Web, and many include recognisable features, such as human faces, text or QR codes.
 Detecting these features is computationally expensive, but would lead to interesting use cases e.g. face tagging or detection of high saliency areas.
-Also, users interacting with WebCams or other Video Capture Devices have become accustomed to camera-like features such as the ability to focus directly on human faces on the screen of their devices.
+Users interacting with WebCams or other Video Capture Devices have become accustomed to camera-like features such as the ability to focus directly on human faces on the screen of their devices.
 This is particularly true in the case of mobile devices, where hardware manufacturers have long been supporting these features.
 Unfortunately, Web Apps do not yet have access to these hardware capabilities, which makes the use of computationally demanding libraries necessary.

 ## Use cases :camera:

-QR/barcode detection can be used for:
+QR/barcode/text detection can be used for:
 * user identification/registration, e.g. for [voting purposes](https://twitter.com/RegistertoVote/status/733123511128981508);
 * eCommerce, e.g. [Walmart Pay](https://www.slashgear.com/awalmart-announces-walmart-pay-for-qr-code-based-mobile-payments-10417912/);
 * Augmented Reality overlay, e.g. [here](http://www.multidots.com/augmented-reality/);
+* Driving online-to-offline engagement, fighting fakes [etc](https://www.clickz.com/why-have-qr-codes-taken-off-in-china/23662/).

 Face detection can be used for:
 * producing fun effects, e.g. [Snapchat Lenses](https://support.snapchat.com/en-US/a/lenses1);